Cymptom-Research/python_candidate_task/README.md

 ## Assignment submission
 You should send us back a repository containing the code you have written.
-Please don't clone the repo!
+Please don't clone or fork the repo!

 **Good luck!**